 1. Creating lessons that are too long – ‘not microlearning’

 This is a common mistake, which takes away from the purpose of successful microlearning; learning in bite-sized chunks.
 The ideal length of a lesson should be approximately eight slides for maximum information retention.
 EdApp purposely designs easy-to-process lessons to compliment the chunking approach.

 2. Not designing lessons to be of multi-purpose

-Successful microlearning has a multi-purpose aspect, as it takes into consideration the initial training, ‘brain boosters’ and on the job support.
-When lessons are designed without these elements, they become ineffective and cannot be considered as an effective microlearning approach.
+Successful microlearning has a multi-purpose aspect, as it takes into consideration the initial training, ‘brain boosters’, and on the job training support.
+When lessons are designed without these elements, they become ineffective and cannot be considered an effective microlearning approach.

 3. Not considering opportunities for practice of new knowledge

 According to eLearning Industry, practice is just as, if not more, important as training when it comes to microlearning.
 Although new knowledge may have been absorbed, without practice the learner is unable to apply that knowledge in real-life situations.
 In order to ensure skills are applied correctly and usefully in the employee’s role, emphasis must be placed on the need for the practice of knowledge.